sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 - Learn how to map out your visibility in your environment

-- Compare and contrast the difference Sysmon can make
+- Review logging capabilities and visibility

 - Evaluate visibility against the MITRE Attack framework